-Because London is such a vast area, it is worthwhile for anyone who is looking to relocate to the capital city, current residents, or even holiday travellers to familiarise themselves with the congestion zone limits, and how they can prepare for their travel through the congestion zone.
+Because London is so vast, it's worthwhile for anyone who is looking to relocate to the capital city, current residents, or even holiday travellers to familiarise themselves with the congestion zone limits, and how they can prepare for their travel through the congestion zone.

 What is the Congestion Zone?

-You can access Transport for London’s interactive Congestion Zone map here, to get a better understanding of the area it covers.
+The map above is a screenshot of Transport for London’s interactive Congestion Zone map, here.
 This tool allows you to search by postcode, street name, or landmark - taking all the guesswork out of your London congestion zone travel.